logaretm/vee-validate/docs/guide/interaction.md

 ### Example

-This exmaple impelments a custom version that behaves similar to the `eager` mode, except it applies a **debouce** value depending on each event type, an input event usually has high trigger frequenecy in text fields, so we debounce it to only validate after the user has finished typing.
+This example implements a custom version that behaves similar to the `eager` mode, except it applies a **debounce** value depending on each event type, an input event usually has high trigger frequenecy in text fields, so we debounce it to only validate after the user has finished typing.

 ```js
 VeeValidate.setMode('betterEager', ({ errors }) => {